bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 There are two types of Xcode stacks: Stable stacks and Edge stacks.

-* Xcode stable stacks are **built once, and are not updated** at all, except with Bitrise CLI related updates, dependency manager cache updates and with critical fixes.
+* Xcode Stable stacks are **built once, and are not updated** at all, except with Bitrise CLI related updates, dependency manager cache updates and with critical fixes.
 These are Stable stacks, designed so that if a build worked on the stack, the same build should run the same way as long as the stack is available.
 * Xcode "edge" stack is **re-built every week**, so it includes the latest-and-greatest versions of the pre-installed tools, not just dependency manager cache updates.
 It uses the same scripts we use for creating new Xcode stacks, which can be found at: [https://github.com/bitrise-io/osx-box-bootstrap](https://github.com/bitrise-io/osx-box-bootstrap "https://github.com/bitrise-io/osx-box-bootstrap")[ 9](https://github.com/bitrise-io/osx-box-bootstrap).

 **Dependency manager cache updates:** All of the macOS stacks receive a dependency manager cache (`brew`, `cocoapods` and `bitrise CLI`) update every week. _These Cache updates **do not** change the pre-installed tool versions, it’s only an update of package manager caches, for faster dependency installs.
 As everything else we use for provisioning the macOS VMs, the weekly cache update_ `_Ansible_` _playbook_ [_can be found on GitHub 8_](https://github.com/bitrise-io/osx-box-bootstrap/blob/master/weekly-cache-update-playbook.yml)_._